-Civil Rights Defenders is an independent expert organisation founded in Stockholm, Sweden in 1982, with the aim of defending human rights, and in particular people’s civil and political rights, and to support and empower human rights defenders at risk.
+Civil Rights Defenders was founded as the Swedish Helsinki Committee for Human Rights in 1982 with the purpose of monitoring compliance with the human rights provisions of the Helsinki Final Act.
+Our aim is to defend human rights, in particular people’s civil and political rights, and to support and empower human rights defenders at risk.

 1. What does your organisation want to achieve?

-Civil Rights Defenders is a non-profit expert human rights organisation with over 30 years’ experience of supporting civil society and strengthening human rights defenders (HRDs) in repressive countries.
-We defend people’s civil and political rights, and empower HRDs at risk in Sweden and globally.
+Civil Rights Defenders is a non-profit expert human rights organisation with over 30 years’ experience of supporting civil society and strengthening human rights defenders in repressive countries.
+We defend people’s civil and political rights, and empower human rights defenders at risk in Sweden and globally.
 We believe a strong civil society is crucial for an independent scrutiny of government and authorities to ensure a positive development.
 Therefore, we combine human rights lobbying and advocacy with empowerment of our partners.

 Together with partners, we monitor human rights developments, demand reform, justice and accountability.
-We support HRDs at risk by providing trainings, technical and financial assistance, networking platforms and peer support.
+We support human rights defenders at risk by providing trainings, technical and financial assistance, networking platforms and peer support.

 Vision and long-term targets

-Civil Rights Defenders overall objective is to improve people’s access to freedom and justice through improved respect for their civil and political rights.
-To achieve this we work towards the following goals:
+Civil Rights Defenders’ overall goal is to improve people’s access to freedom and justice through greater respect for their civil and political rights.
+To achieve this, we work towards the following goals:

-States take responsibility for the fulfilment of human rights.
+Goal 2: States take responsibility for the fulfilment of human rights

-- The legislation in regard to human rights is improved.
+- The legislation concerning human rights is improved.